Rishi-Singh-11/Customer_Churn_EDA/README.md

 ---

-### **How to Use**
+### How to Use
 1. Clone this repository.
-2. Run the provided Jupyter Notebook to explore the dataset and replicate the analysis.
+2. Open the [`Customer_Churn_Prediction_EDA.ipynb`](Customer_Churn_Prediction_EDA.ipynb) file to explore the dataset and replicate the analysis.
 3. Use the insights and recommendations for churn reduction strategies.

 ---